Improved approximation algorithms for hitting 3-vertex paths: Introduction

 From a high level point of view, the structure of our $9/4$-approximation algorithm for \cVD{} is as follows: As long as there is an induced $P_3$ in the graph, either we can apply a reduction operation (identifying {\em true twins}) that does not change the optimum, or we find some induced subgraph $H$ and decrease the weights of its vertices in $(G,c)$ proportionally to a carefully chosen weighting $c_H$ for the vertices of $H$, ensuring a local ratio of $9/4$.
 (We remark that $c_H$ depends on $H$ only and is thus independent of the weights of vertices in $G$, similarly as in Algorithm~\ref{algo_subgraph}.)

 The induced subgraphs we consider are as follows: \emph{cycles of length~$4$} ($C_4$'s), \emph{$5$-cliques plus distinguishing sets} ($K_5$'s plus distinguishing sets), and \emph{second-neighborhood} subgraphs induced by the vertices at distance at most two from a maximum degree vertex of $G$.
+We note that the approximation algorithm in the preliminary version of this paper~\cite{FJS16} has the same general structure but exploits a different set of induced subgraphs, namely a finite (but longish) list of graphs on at most $7$ vertices.
+Using the new set of induced subgraphs results in both simpler proofs and a better approximation ratio of $9/4$.